spacemanspiff2007/HABApp/readme.md

 ```

 # Changelog
+#### 0.30.3 (01.06.2021)
+- Scheduler runs only when the rule file has been loaded properly
+- Replaced thread check for asyncio with a contextvar
+- Sync openhab calls raise an error when called from an async context

 #### 0.30.2 (26.05.2021)
 - Item and Thing loading from openHAB is more robust and disconnects now properly if openHAB is only partly ready
 - Renamed command line argument "-s" to "-wos" or "--wait_os_uptime"